Bysbobo/Prono/src/Gui/README.md

 # Gui

-In this part, the Gui of the program will be coded.
+In this part, the Gui sources will be coded.